-A new diagnosis could detect early signs of dementia and help identify patients at risk for Alzheimer’s disease and other forms of memory loss.
+A diagnosis of behavioral impairment could detect early signs of dementia and help identify patients at risk for Alzheimer’s disease and other forms of memory loss.

 Alzheimer’s disease, the most common form of severe memory impairment, accounts for between 60 and 80 percent of dementia cases.
 It is a deadly disease that includes memory loss, anxiety, confusion, depression, and sometimes aggressive behavior.
-According to the Alzheimer’s Association, more than 5 million people in the United States are living with Alzheimer’s.
+According to the Alzheimer’s Association, about 6.5 million people in the United States are living with Alzheimer’s.

 There is no cure.
-But a potential new diagnosis presented at the Alzheimer’s Association International Conference in July, could help predict whether a person is at risk for severe memory impairment or cognitive decline.
+But a diagnosis of mild behavioral impairment, or MBI could help predict whether a person is at risk for severe memory impairment or cognitive decline.

 Dementia and mild behavioral impairment